Milk-only diet (from birth until around 6 months)

 Babies are ready to eat solid foods at different ages although generally weaning starts at around 6 months.
 But it should never be started before 4 months (17 weeks)!

-If you are thinking of starting weaning before 6 months, it is best to talk to your doctor or pediatrician first.
+If you are thinking of starting weaning before 6 months, it is best to talk to your doctor or paediatrician first.
 But if you do decide to introduce weaning solids before 6 months you should avoid wheat based foods such as bread, rusks and pasta, and also eggs and nuts, though these can be introduced after 6 months.